-At the onset of CWP development, Public Works proactively engaged a diverse group of stakeholders to understand what matters to them.
+At the onset of CWP development, Public Works proactively reached out to a diverse group of stakeholders to understand what matters to them.
 We identified several broad, overarching values for the CWP through these conversations.
 Some of these values provided core tenets to our overall process for preparing the CWP.
 Others guided us in establishing the targets, strategies, and actions.
-Other values, while not directly addressed through the actions in the CWP, will continue to inform how the CWP is implemented.
+Other values, while not directly addressed through the actions in the CWP, will continue to inform how the CWP approaches water resource management.